swcarpentry/r-novice-gapminder/04-data-structures.md

 categorical data, which need to be factors to be handled appropriately by the statistical modelling functions in R.

-However it's not obvious behaviour, and something that trips novices up.
+However it's not obvious behaviour, and something that trips many people up.
 We can disable this behaviour and read in the data again.

 ~~~ {.r}